plen276/p4p-2025-physical-coding-blocks/software/README.md

-# Physical Coding Blocks - Web Interface
+# Physical Coding Blocks - Web Server

-A modern web interface for managing and controlling Physical Coding Blocks, built with Next.js 15 and TypeScript.
-This application provides a robust interface for managing Pico devices, robots, and their assignments.
+A central connection server that facilitates communication between Pico devices and robots in the TUI (Tangible User Interface) system.
+Built with [Next.js 15](https://nextjs.org/) and TypeScript, it manages device registration, command routing, and real-time status updates.
+The server includes a web interface for monitoring and managing device connections, assignments, and command queues.

 ## Features

 - Real-time device status monitoring
 - Robot and Pico device management
-- Assignment management between robots and Picos
+- Assignment management between robots and picos
 - Responsive design with dark/light mode support
-- Command execution and monitoring
+- Command execution and live monitoring
 - Live status updates and notifications

 ## Tech Stack